KhalidAgha-2000/InteractiveStory/README.md

+﻿# K.2.1.1  Escape
-﻿# The story is about a robot  was packaged and set for disposal due to a malfunction during the manufacturing process.
+## The story is about a robot  was packaged and set for disposal due to a malfunction during the manufacturing process.

-## K.2.1.1 was packaged into a box matching its size to be shipped out of town where it will be destroyed.
+### K.2.1.1 was packaged into a box matching its size to be shipped out of town where it will be destroyed.
 The switchback road caused K.2.1.1 to be activated.

 ### When he got out of the box he read the "burn/destroy" symbol.
 After he got out of the box he jumped into the forest near the road.